yvan674/obb_anns/README.md

 Notes:
 - The annotation file is in JSON format.
+- The field `a_bbox` and `o_bbox` of annotations is the aligned and oriented bounding boxes for each annotation, respectively.
-- The 'annotations' field is in absolute x, y positions.
+- The bounding boxes are given as absolute values.
+- `a_bbox` contains the coordinates of the top left and bottom right corners.
+- `o_bbox` contains the coordinates of each of the corners of the oriented bounding box.
-- cat_id, ann_id, and img_id are stringified ints and start at 1.
+- `cat_id`, `ann_id`, and `img_id` are stringified ints and start at 0.
+- The top level field `datasets` is meant to be used when a dataset can be used with different class names.
+For example, the classes of the MUSCIMA++ dataset is a subset of the classes of the DeepScoresV2 dataset.
+By adding this field and specifying which class belongs to which dataset under categories, this allows the DeepScoresV2 dataset to be compatible for comparison with the MUSCIMA++ dataset.

 ### Segmentation Masks
-- Segmentations are found in a png file named '[filename]_seg.png'
+- Segmentations are found in a png file named '[filename]_seg.png' in the directory "segmentation".
 - The segmentation file is a grayscale 8-bit png image where the pixel values correspond to the cat_id.
 - If more categories are required, alternative mappings can be defined by overriding the _parse_ann_info method.